The 10 Cheapest Colleges in Michigan

 How Much Will College Cost Your Family?

 The sticker price of a school only hints at its actual cost and will not truly tell you what the cheapest colleges in Michigan are.
-The actual cost of each college varies from person to person depending on factors like your family’s financial situation and the amount of merit aid you receive.
+The actual cost of each college varies from person to person, depending on factors like your family’s financial situation and the amount of merit aid you receive.
 A better measure of the true cost of college is net price, a calculation that figures in financial aid and other awards.

-Most college websites provide a net price calculator, however, our free Financial Aid Calculator allows you to easily estimate the expense of college for hundreds of schools in one place and in just minutes.
+Most college websites provide a net price calculator, but our free Financial Aid Calculator allows you to easily estimate the expense of college for hundreds of schools in one place and in just minutes.
 Use it along with our free Chancing Engine to estimate your odds of acceptance and gain deeper insight into your college future.